OmnipotentEntity/curt/README.md

 Upright - Intuition, truth in dreams

-Reversed - neglecting one's own needs to please others
+Reversed - Neglecting one's own needs to please others

 Effect - When a planet card is purchased, create two negative copies of it.